Tips For Rodent-Proofing Your Attic!

 Rodents love cardboard and have been known to eat through boxes to get to whatever is being stored inside.
 One of the most common reasons people find themselves battling a serious rodent infestation is because they are storing materials in their attic that are attractive to pests.

 Most people know that they shouldn’t store food items in their attic, but sometimes don’t realize that things like scented candles, dried food, and living plants can attract an infestation too.
 We know you’ve been holding onto that cherished macaroni photo frame your children made you in preschool or that gingerbread star Christmas ornament you begrudgingly hang every year, but to rodents, those are food!
+Rats in the attic will look for any perishable food to chew through and mistaken it as food, so it’s important to keep your attic as clean as possible.

 Upgrade to Heavy Duty Storage

 Cardboard boxes are cheap and do a great job holding that box of old junk you moved from the garbage, but they also put your possessions at a greater risk.
 Your thin layer of cardboard is nothing to rodents - they’ll chew right through it.
+Upgrading to rodent proof storage will save any of your perishable items that are kept in the attic.

 Ditch the cardboard and upgrade to plastic containers to store your belongings.
 They are much more difficult for rodents to get into, but they’re also more space-efficient as they’re easier to stack.
 Reducing the clutter in your attic makes your space less attractive for pests.
 They also come in handy should your attic sustain any water damage!
 Cardboard wouldn’t stand up for long against a moist environment, but plastic can keep your prized possessions dry and safe.